Ada-Developers-Academy/jump-start-live/lessons/day5/arrays.md

   a.
 What are two different ways of accessing the middle number?
   b.
 If the numbers are stored in order, how would you access the second value in the array?

+  Word problems for storing and retrieving data in an array Powers of 2